 We will discuss several journal articles in this class.
 In the week involving article discussion, you have to choose one of the articles assigned in the week and have to submit a review paper in ppt format including a brief summary and limitations of the paper as well as future research ideas (no more than 10 pages).
-You will work in a group (up to three).
-Every week, the instructor will pick three to four teams and ask them to present their reviews and critics in class.
+You will work in a group or individually according to your choice.
+Every week, the instructor will pick several teams and ask them to present their reviews and critics in class.

-Group Work - Case Analyses
+Case Analyses

 You will work on case analyses.
-For every case, you will work on a written assignment in a group and discuss your analyses or marketing proposals in class.
+For every case, you will work on a written assignment in a group or individually and discuss your analyses or marketing proposals in class.